John Carpenter directed The Thing, a sci fi-horror from a screenplay by Bill Lancaster, based on John W. Campbell Jr. 1938 novella, Who Goes There?

 The Thing was released in 1982 to negative reviews that described it as “instant junk” and “a wretched excess.”
 Critics both praised the special effects achievements and criticized their visual repulsiveness, as manifest in the creature.
 Others found the characterization shallow and poorly realized.

-The film grossed $19.6 million during its initial theatrical run, thus declared am flop.
+The film grossed $19.6 million during its initial theatrical run, thus declared a flop.

-Many reasons have been cited for its failure: competition from films such as E.T. the Extra-Terrestrial, which offered optimistic take on alien visitation; a summer filled with science fiction and fantasy films; audiences living through a recession, and nihilistic and bleak tone.
+Many reasons have been cited for its failure: competition from films such as E.T. the Extra-Terrestrial, which offered optimistic take on alien visitation; a summer filled with sci fi and fantasy films; audiences living through a recession, and its nihilistic and bleak tone.

-The Thing has spawned a variety of merchandise – including a 1982 novelization, “haunted house” attractions, board games, and sequels in comic books, a video game of the same title, and a 2011 prequel film of the same title.
+Over the years, The Thing has spawned a variety of merchandise – including a 1982 novelization, “haunted house” attractions, board games, and sequels in comic books, a video game of the same title, and a 2011 prequel film bearing the same title.